stevielum1/viral_canvas/README.md

 ### Functionality & MVP

-In (WORKING TITLE), users will be able to:
+In Spreading Sim, users will be able to:
-- [ ] Choose the number of particles and tweak various properties of the particles, such as size, speed, and color
+- [x] Choose the number of particles and tweak various properties of the particles, such as size, speed, and color
-- [ ] Define the space of the simulation
+- [x] Define the space of the simulation
-- [ ] See live stats of the simulation
+- [x] See live stats of the simulation
-- [ ] Start, pause, and restart the simulation
+- [x] Start, pause, and restart the simulation

 ### Wireframes